Karkadann: Evolution of descriptions

 An early description of the karkadann comes from the 10/11th century Persian scholar Al-Biruni (973–1048).
 He describes an animal which has "the build of a buffalo...a black, scaly skin; a dewlap hanging down under the skin.
 It has three yellow hooves on each foot...The tail is not long.
 The eyes lie low, farther down the cheek than is the case with all other animals.
 On the top of the nose there is a single horn which is bent upwards."
 A fragment of Al-Biruni preserved in the work of another author adds a few more characteristics: "the horn is conical, bent back towards the head, and longer than a span...the animal's ears protrude on both sides like those of a donkey, and...its upper lip forms into a finger-shape, like the protrusion on the end of an elephant's trunk."
 These two descriptions leave no doubt that the Indian Rhinoceros is the basis for the animal.
 But the future confusion between the rhinoceros and the unicorn was already in the making since the Persian language uses the same word, karkadann, for the mythological animal as it does for the rhinoceros, and this confusion is evident also in the illustrations of the creature.

 After Al-Biruni, Persian scholars took his description and formed ever more fanciful versions of the beast, aided by the absence of first-hand knowledge and the difficulty of reading and interpreting old Arabic script.
-A decisive shift in description concerned the horn: where Al-Biruni had stuck to the short, curved horn, later writers made it a long, straight horn, which was shifted in artists' representations from the animal's nose to its brow.
+A decisive shift in description concerned the horn: where Al-Biruni had confined his description to a short, curved horn, later writers made it a long, straight horn, which was shifted in artists' representations from the animal's nose to its brow.

 The Persian physician Zakariya al-Qazwini (Al-Qazwini, d.
 1283) is one of the writers who at the end of the thirteenth century links the karkadann's horn with poison, in his Aja'ib al-Makhluqat.
 He lists a few beneficial effects: holding the horn opens up the bowels to relieve constipation, and it can cure epilepsy and lameness.
 Later authors had the horn perspire when poison is present, suggesting the horn is an antidote and connecting it to alicorn, though this connection is not made by all writers.

 In the 14th century, Ibn Battuta, in his travelogue, calls the rhinoceros he saw in India a karkadann, and describes it as a ferocious beast, driving away from its territory animals as big as the elephant; this is the legend that is told in One Thousand and One Nights in the "Second Voyage of Sinbad the Sailor".

 The karkadann is referred to by Elmer Suhr as the "Persian version of the unicorn".
 The name appears also in medieval European bestiaries, such as those from Escorial and Paris, where the name karkadann appears in the captions of unicorn illustrations.